-Of course, the Building Regulations remain the same, whichever building control service provider you choose to use.
+Building Regulations remain the same, whichever building control service provider you choose to use.
 You will still be responsible for ensuring your project complies with Building Regulations, and no side is more ‘lenient’ than another.

 But you do have a choice about what sort of help and specialist support you want – and this is where Approved Inspectors can offer a range of services.